Skip to content

 The Appliance Repair-specific angle

 For appliance repair contractors, the key consent boundary is between transactional and marketing SMS.
 A review request tied to a completed refrigerator compressor repair is transactional — prior express consent suffices (the customer gave you their phone number for service purposes).
-A win-back campaign or cross-sell promotion ("need a furnace tune-up?" to an AC customer) is marketing — requires prior express written consent with a checkbox.
+A win-back campaign or cross-sell promotion (a seasonal offer sent to a past dryer vent service customer) is marketing — requires prior express written consent with a checkbox.
 License #s also matter on the SMS side if you reference services that require licensing in your state.
 Your license-required states for appliance repair include: most states don't require appliance-repair licensing, but EPA Section 608 refrigerant certification is required for any sealed-system work.

 How TrueFix Appliance would set this up

-Consider TrueFix Appliance, a appliance repair operation serving Cleveland, OH.
+Consider TrueFix Appliance, an appliance repair operation serving Cleveland, OH.
 A typical refrigerator compressor repair job at the 1855 Larchwood Avenue address triggers the following automation:

 1. Technician taps "Job Complete" in the field — refrigerator compressor repair marked done.